RingoDev/ringodev.github.io/blog/_posts/2024-12-19-the-headaches-of-software-transparency.md

 ---

 When non-techies hear the term supply chain, they might think of factories, logistics hubs, or shipping containers.
-But in the world of software, the supply chain looks entirely different—and far more invisible.
+But in the world of software, the supply chain looks entirely different and is far more invisible.
 It’s a web of interconnected components, dependencies, and libraries sourced from an array of open-source contributors, many of whom are unknown to the end user.

 While this model that is built on largely unpaid labor has revolutionized how we build software, it has also opened a Pandora’s box of security risks.
 According to Sonatype’s 2024 report on